-Master's degree students who wish to pursue their research through a six-month or oneyear internship are permitted to do so and are considered enrolled on a full-time basis.
-This sequence must be followed by a related project course upon return to the School.
+Master's degree students who wish to pursue their research through a six-month or oneyear internship are permitted to do so and are considered enrolled on a full-time basis (student is entitled to continue membership in the Health Plan and defer student loans).
+Upon return, the student will register as a full-time student and pay tuition for the period needed to complete his/her degree requirements.
 Students may not register for regular course work while on continuous registration status.
 A fee of \$250 per term for this continuous registration is charged under this option.